sharissis-brei/cascade-assets/subprojects/degrees-and-programs/README.md

 This subproject contains the BarkleyREI project version of Degrees and Programs, including a grunt build system to produce web-ready files.
 We use an in-house open-source app generator, found here: https://github.com/BarkleyREI/generator-brei-app.

+The file structure includes two top level folders, `build` and `source`.
+The `source` folder contains all precompiled and uncompressed source files, and the `build` folder is where the web-ready files deploy to (see instructions in the Deployment section below).

+Within the `source` folder, there are two subdirectories, `cascade` and `static`.
+The `cascade` folder contains copies of the most recent Chapman Cascade Server assets, such as templates and formats.
+The `static` folder contains the original source code, including static HTML of the site that can be run locally.

 ## Dependancies

 A few dependancies are required to run the app generator, including: